MonCore/moncore/docs/public/01-platform-overview.md

 - Card top-ups and funding processors
 - KYC / KYB / UBO onboarding and AML screening

-All execution services are already integrated into the MonCore kernel and exposed through governed platform APIs.
+All execution services are already integrated into the MonCore kernel and exposed through governed platform.

 Every financial flow executed through MonCore automatically inherits: